Gero0Nikolov/stop-war-in-ukraine-firewall/README.md

-# Stop War In Ukraine - WordPress Plugin
+# Stop War In Ukraine Firewall - WordPress Plugin

-The SWIU WP Plugin simply installs a firewall that restricts Russian traffic from your website.
+The Stop War In Ukraine Firewall WP Plugin simply installs a firewall that restricts Russian traffic from your website.
 Together we can stop the madness of war!
 It integrates the [redirectrussia.org](https://redirectrussia.org/) thirdparty functionality within any WordPress based website, with just a click.

 ## Instalation: